 It seems that remote work is here to stay so we are increasingly customizing and improving our home workspaces.
-An important part of that improvement can be achieved with smart devices or Smart Home solutions.
+An important part of that improvement can be achieved with smart devices or Smart Home solutions and remote work.
 Many of these devices may already be at home or can be reused.
 Let’s take a look at my case.

 The problem (in terms of remote work)